Dynamical resilience to disorder: the dilute Hubbard model on the Lieb lattice

 \section{ACKNOWLEDGMENTS}

-The work of RTS was supported by the Department of Energy, DOE grant number DE-SC0014671.
+The work of RTS was supported by the grant DE‐SC0014671 funded by the U.S. Department of Energy, Office of Science.
 Financial support from the Brazilian Agencies CAPES, CNPq, FAPERJ and FAPEPI is also gratefully acknowledged.
 The authors are grateful to T. Paiva and S.L.A. de Queiroz for discussions.
 N.C.C. acknowledges PRACE for awarding him access to Marconi at CINECA, Italy.